 Your homepage is a gateway to the rest of your site.
 An appetizer if you will.
 Just enough curb the appetite, but not so much that it feels stuffed and bloated.

 If your visitors arrive at your site and see paragraphs and paragraphs of copy, they’ll likely bounce.
 Once again, we can thank social media for this attitude of wanting the most information packed into the fewest characters possible.

-#5 Optimize your images, all of them – Even the logo
+#5 Optimize your images, ALL of them

 Every website we encounter has images that need to be compressed.
 A few kilobytes here and there adds up in a big way.
 Google announced that page speed will now be a factor in mobile search ranking.
 This means that every byte counts.
 Compress those images and make sure users can find information quickly.

 Your website’s blog is one of the most important aspects of its success.
 It allows you to personalize your site, answer questions about your industry, and deliver fresh content.

 Your blog should have scheduled updates and contain well-written content that is relevant and useful to your readers.
 Keeping your blog maintained on a regular basis shows visitors that your company is alive and kicking!

 #7 Don’t forget about your site’s internal pages